netdata/netdata/packaging/installer/methods/packages.md

 - `opensuse`: Is for openSUSE and binary compatible distros.

-Under each of those directories is a directory for each supported release of that distribution, and under that a directory for each supported CPU architecture which contains tthe actual repository.
+Under each of those directories is a directory for each supported release of that distribution, and under that a directory for each supported CPU architecture which contains the actual repository.

 For example, for stable release packages for RHEL 9 on 64-bit x86, the full URL for the repository would be https://repo.netdata.cloud/repos/stable/el/9/x86\_64/